 When the bus was signaled to stop and I saw him get off, I almost impulsively followed, but the person sitting next to me made it impossible for me to move swiftly without causing a scene.
 I watched as the stranger turned away behind a corner and disappeared.
 On the way back to Matt’s, I felt a certain unease, dreary yet thrilling.
 I scrolled through the many pictures and the incident had already passed.
 It was behind me now.

 At dinner, my little quest made for an interesting conversation.
 Matt pointed out I had a hair fetish; Trichophilia, is what he called it.
 When I showed him the boy’s pictures, he was just as taken by him as I was, and for once, we found some common ground.
 There was no jealousy.
 We were able to discuss our attraction like adults.
-However, I really want it that encounter and the conversation that followed to be singular— a one time thing.
+However, I really want it that encounter and the conversation that followed to be singular—a one time thing.
 I wasn’t interested in sitting down and hearing about the beautiful men he encountered on a daily basis, mainly because I knew his infatuation was besotted and strictly carnal, whereas mine was more platonic.
-I won’t deny my attraction with the stranger wasn’t purely sexual at first, but the end result was more of an artistic achievement; following someone around and letting them come up with the narrative by passively controlling me and where I went.
+I won’t deny my attraction to the stranger wasn’t purely sexual at first, but the end result was more of an artistic achievement; following someone around and letting them come up with the narrative by passively controlling me and where I went.
 Living in a city, we rarely get to see the same faces.
 Just like passengers on a boat, a train or an airplane, our encounters are deemed short from the get go.
 It’s the concept of traveling.
 Crossing paths with a stranger during your trajectory is really all you get, unless for some reason, you decide to engage or actively change the course of that nature.
 And that’s what Matt was good at.
 Interference.

 I remember us vividly walking through the dark hallways of the motel.
 He said he had a surprise waiting for me in our room.
 I couldn’t possibly come up with what happened next.
 He had found him.
 The stranger.
 He never revealed how he managed to track him down.
 I shook in terror to the revelation.
 I never thought I’d ever see him again.
 His handsome, squarish face illuminated by the soft neon blue light of the pole outside created subtle shadows and highlighted his green eyes as they looked straight at me.
 He remained quiet.
 I could hardly even hear him breathe.
 The moment was gloomy and surreal.
 I’m begging my memory not to fail me right now.
 Matt drew the shades and turned down some of the lights, he cranked up the heat to what felt like suffocating levels.
 He pushed me closer to the stranger who finally took the initiative and started to undress me.
 Matt never got fully naked; he remained in his unbuttoned shirt and briefs.
 His hideous self-absorption never allowed him to give himself away easily if at all.
 The stranger’s intensity conquered me.
 He got on top of me, held me down on the bed, pressed his body into mine, spread my legs and stuck it inside me.
 I was right in the middle of the bed.
 Matt disappeared in the bathroom before emerging again, naked and bearing nothing but his erection.
 No, he didn’t.
 My fantasies are getting the best of me.
 The stranger’s writhing body wrapped around mine, rubbing all over my catatonic body.
 Slower, faster, faster, slower.
 Matt’s face seemed to lack any sort of expression.
 He watched us stoically, touching himself but only passively, without any intention to excite himself.
 My eyes glittered with hectic emotion.
 His attitude was throwing me off.
 I wanted him to engage.
 I expected him to engage.
 The stranger didn’t seem to care.
 He twined his legs with mine as they merged deeper into the stiff cloth of the sheets under us.
 Matt’s demeanor kept throwing me off.
 I no longer wanted it.
 I closed my eyes attempting to dismiss my unnerving thoughts and focused on the feeling.
 The stranger’s sudden moans served as an indicator to his nearing ejaculation.
 It all went downhill from there.
 Matt finally stepped in.
 He grabbed the boy right before he came, covered his mouth with a handkerchief and savagely shoved in into his face until he knocked him out with what I eventually learned was ketamine.
 It was his vile way of obliterating the incident from the boy’s memory.